whoisjohnwayne/rip-and-tear/README.md

 This project uses several open source dependencies, each with their own licenses:
 - **Flask**: BSD-3-Clause License
-- **cdparanoia**: GPL-2.0 License (system dependency)
+- **cd-paranoia**: GPL-2.0 License (system dependency)
 - **FLAC**: BSD-3-Clause License (system dependency)
 - **MusicBrainz API**: Creative Commons (data), various licenses (software)

-Note: While this application code is MIT licensed, some system dependencies (like cdparanoia) are GPL licensed.
+Note: While this application code is MIT licensed, some system dependencies (like cd-paranoia) are GPL licensed.
 This doesn't affect your use of the application but may impact redistribution of modified versions.